 Ixodes scapularis

-Transmits Lyme disease (Borrelia burdorferi and B. mayonii), Anaplasmosis, B. miyamotoi (a form of relapsing fever), Babesiosis (Babesia microti), and Powassan virus.
+Can transmit Lyme disease (Borrelia burdorferi and B. mayonii), Anaplasmosis, B. miyamotoi (a form of relapsing fever), Babesiosis (Babesia microti), Powassan virus, Has been shown to transmit Ehrlichiosis and Alpha-gal Syndrome in other states.

 Lone Star Tick